Artists for Kids

 IMG_1285.JPG IMG_1397.JPG

-Fall Grade 5 Gallery Program 2025-2026 (FULL)
+Fall Grade 5 Gallery Program

-We are excited to welcome grade 5 classes (and classes split with grade 5) to the Gordon Smith Gallery for the fall exhibition From the Ground.
-Teachers can sign up for a full-day gallery visit where Artists for Kids art educators will lead classes in an interactive tour of the exhibition and a hands-on artmaking activity.
-Classes can visit from 9:30am - 2:30pm on select dates from October 2025 to February 2026.
+Every October - February we welcome grade 5 classes (and classes split with grade 5) to the Gordon Smith Gallery for the Grade 5 Gallery Program.
+Teachers can sign up for a full-day gallery visit during which Artists for Kids art educators will lead classes in an interactive tour of the exhibition and a hands-on artmaking activity.
+Classes can visit from 9:30am - 2:30pm on select dates from October to February.

 The program fee for North Vancouver School District classes is covered by NVSD.